lancedb/vectordb-recipes/road_to_clip/README.md

 This series will take you through all the building blocks of deep learning you need to know to implement CLIP or other multi-modal models from scratch and train them successfully avoiding the common pitfalls.

+This takes a code first approach - you'll build eacah building block annotated with dimensions at every step along with intuition for each step.

 Pre-requisites:
 Not much but some familiarity with pytorch and DL knowledge till basics of CNNs and RRNs will help.